lkarpins/pick-me-up/README.md

 2. Cd into the root directory and run `npm i`
 3. To run this server, run `npm start` in the terminal and React will start the development server.
 To stop the local server, use command `Control + C`.
 4. Open a browser window and go to http://localhost:3000 to view the website
+5. To run the testing suite, run `npm run cypress` and Cypress will open up.

 ## Contributors